VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 There could be two fixes to this issue :
 - Creating a method to clean the content of the table.
 - Creating a method to delete and recreate a new table made up of this new data.

+== All the search-related problems

+- When a tag search is processed, it happens that not wanted "copies" are showed on the table.
+This happens only in the case of the "copies not found" or sometimes in the "Json not find".
+#figure(
+  image(
+  "Evaluation_table.png", width: 30%
+  ),
+caption:"here the four latest copies are showed"
+)

 = Missing features
 - #text(fill: rgb("#2CBEC0"), [Menu Bar : ])It lacks most of its functionality, however, most of the functions are already present in the code and just need to be written.
 Some options may need to be removed as they were more of a placeholder than anything else (i.e. darkmode).
 - modifications Table -> preview
 - Because of the lack of modifications possible, the save system doesn't account for any modifications, only storing the initial state of the data.
 - counting papers submitted
+- #text(fill: rgb("#2CBEC0"), [Searchbar : ]) First, the help for the user is missing.
+It could be great to have a reminder on the search format.
+  The fuzzy search only work for the simple and multiple text search due to do a lack of time for implement it for the tag search.
+  Finally, the atomic search work only for the tag search.
+In fact, if the user do an atomic search on a multiple text search it will try to search the joint of the words.
+For the tag search, #link(<refImple>)[we have to think in a completely different way to implement this feature].

 - #text(fill: rgb("#2CBEC0"), [Preview : ])The `FieldItem::getRect` is used to inform the `QGraphicsView` of the new region to display when the user clicks on a "field" cell inside the Table.
 The call stack is :\
   #par(justify: false,[`FieldItem::getRect -> ExamSinglePage::getFieldPos -> Examscene::setROI -> ExamViewPort::fitROIInView`.])
   But `fitROIInView` wasn't implemented due to the lack of time.